-The University's Cultural Resource Center, located at 314 East Hanna Street, is named in honor of Dorothy Brown.
+The University's Cultural Resource Center, which was located at 314 East Hanna Street, was named in honor of Dorothy Brown.
 Born in Tennessee, Mrs. Brown moved to Greencastle in her teen years.
 She excelled in academics and track and received a bachelor of science degree in education and then a master of science in school administration from Indiana State University.

 Mrs. Brown was the first African-American to teach in Greencastle schools and served as principal of Ridpath School; she taught in DePauw's education department from 1986-89.
 Mrs. Brown was appointed the Assistant Dean of Students for Minority Affairs by DePauw President Robert Bottoms in 1986.
 She is credited with being the first director of the Office of Multicultural Affairs.

 Active in many local organizations, Mrs. Brown has lectured and been discussion leader for many multicultural programs and community initiatives.
 For recent alums, Dorothy is best known as the “tough love” house mother for Phi Kappa Psi fraternity house.

 A small group of thoughtful, committed people: What’s the story behind the AAAS House?

 African-Americans were first admitted to DePauw in the 1870’s (the first Black graduate was Tucker G. Wilson in 1888), and our early history includes notable graduates such as Percy Julian ‘20—“DePauw’s most famous scientist”, and Vernon Jordan ‘57.
 However, retention and full-inclusion of African-American students has been an ongoing concern in our campus history.